jmfernxndez/webtracker/README.md

-# WebTrack
+# Webtracker

 **A minimalist, private time tracker for your browser.**
-WebTrack helps you measure how much time you spend on each website — locally, without sending a single byte to external servers.
+Webtracker helps you measure how much time you spend on each website — locally, without sending a single byte to external servers.

 ---